Teacher & Education writer

 - After a sports event, offer your families the chance to share their thoughts on your school’s sportsmanship and environment.

 An essential note of this action is the follow-up.
-Respond to each completed form with nothing more than a personalized sentence that thanks the family for their contribution.
+Respond to each piece of feedback with nothing more than a personalized sentence that

 This small action can go a long way.